jdbeutel/ics699-docs/finalReport/finalReport.md

 ### Privacy ###

-The contacts in my previous model were discoverable, exposing name and city to the public, like on Facebook, so users could send access requests to the (hidden) owner of the single instance of contact data.
-On the other hand, the owner of the data had full control over it, even if it came from other users, which I expected to increase privacy, but raised issues of fairness and expectations of the conceptual model.
+The contacts in the previous model were discoverable, exposing name and city to the public, like on Facebook, so users could send access requests to the (hidden) owner of the single instance of contact data.
+On the other hand, the owner of the data had full control over it, even if it came from other users, which was expected to increase privacy, but raised issues of fairness and expectations of the conceptual model.
-In my new model, the contacts are not discoverable; each user has her own contacts, and can choose to share them as she wishes.
+In the new model, the contacts are not discoverable; each user has her own contacts, and can choose to share them as she wishes.
 The app supports offers, but not requests, to share data.
 If users make requests, they will need to be out-of-band,